5 ways to spring-clean your finances #MoneyMondays

 3. Spending App

 I can’t stress enough how the spending app helps me.
 I use my Monzo Card, which categorises my cash spending, but a spending app is something you can use to track ALL expenses.
 It’s easy to start spending on credit cards when the cash runs out, so make sure you know where your money goes each month.
 You will see where you are overspending.
 I couldn’t do without it now!

 4. Bank on the go

 If you have a smartphone, there is no excuse not to check your bank accounts and credit card balances on your phone.
 I have Monzo,Lloyds, Barclays,RBS and Capital One all on my phone, and I check them weekly, if not daily.
 That way, I can understand how much I am overspending and the balance at all times.
 It doesn’t take too long to set up.
 If you don’t have access to their app, take advantage of their online banking and ensure you check in – at least every month!

 5. Credit card charges

-I always let my credit card go over its limit without even spending.
-I had maxed out my credit cards so much, that I would forget that when interest was applied it would send me over my credit limit and I would receive default charges.
+I used to let my credit card go over its limit without even spending.
+I had maxed out my credit cards so much that I would forget that when interest was applied, it would send me over my credit limit, and I would receive default charges.
 Make sure this doesn’t happen to you.
-Credit card companies are usually fine if you keep communicating with them.
-If you ring them up and ask for the charges to be removed, most of the time they will waive them.
-Be firm, confident and ask for the charges to be credited to your account and the default notice removed so this doesn’t affect your credit file and rating.
+Credit card companies are usually fine to negotiate with if you keep communicating with them.
+If you ring them up and ask for the charges to be removed, they will usually waive them.
+Be firm and confident and ask for the charges to be credited to your account and the default notice removed to avoid affecting your credit file and rating.